pydata/xarray/doc/roadmap.rst

 -  More flexible grids/indexing.
 -  More flexible arrays/computing.
 -  More flexible storage backends.
--  More flexible high-level data structures.
+-  More flexible data structures.

 Each of these are detailed further in the subsections below.